molily/molily.de/_posts/2020-11-21-testing-angular.md

 }
 ```

-Before we write the test for the Directive, let us walk through the implementation parts quickly.
+Before we write the test for the Directive, let us walk through the implementation parts.

+<aside class="margin-note">Input of the same name</aside>

 The `ThresholdWarningDirective` is applied with an attribute binding `[appThresholdWarning]="…"`.
 It receives the attribute value as an Input of the same name.
 This is how the threshold is configured.